-Eating disorders was once thought to be a disease affecting elite, young females around pre adolescence to adolescence age group.
-However, studies show that eating disorders are prevalent in almost the same rate between the two genders, and its prevalence is not limited to the elite, or athletes, or even specific ethnic groups.
+Eating disorders were once thought to be diseases that affect elite, young females around pre-adolescence to adolescence age group.
+However, studies show that eating disorders are prevalent in nearly the same rate between the two genders, and their prevalence is not limited to the elite, athletes, or even specific ethnic groups.

-One of the common misconceptions about eating disorders is its relationship with thinness.
+One of the common misconceptions about eating disorders is their relationship with thinness.
 Though societal push toward thinness and unusual body types is a source of stress in many people’s lives, eating disorders are not necessarily an attempt toward thinness that has gone out of control.
-Sufferers of eating disorders often use dieting, over eating, restrictions, and unusual choices of food as a way to cope with stress, or to deal with overwhelming emotions.
+Sufferers of eating disorders often use dieting, overeating, restrictions, and unusual choices of food as a way to cope with stress or to deal with overwhelming emotions.
 The acts of starving, binging, purging, or restricting are often associated with some type of attempted control over overwhelming feelings of anxiety, fear, poor self-esteem, and unpleasant negative thoughts about one’s circumstances.

-Environmental, cultural and even genetic factors do play a role in promoting eating disorders, but none are responsible for its occurrence.
+Environmental, cultural and even genetic factors do play a role in promoting eating disorders, but none are responsible for their occurrence.